npgsql/doc/conceptual/EFCore.PG/index.md

 ### Using an external NpgsqlDataSource

 If you're using a version of EF prior to 9.0, the above configuration methods aren't available.
-You can still create an `NpgsqlDataSource` yourself, and then pass it EF's `UseNpgsql()`:
+You can still create an NpgsqlDataSource yourself, and then pass it to EF's `UseNpgsql()`:

 ```csharp
 var dataSourceBuilder = new NpgsqlDataSourceBuilder(builder.Configuration.GetConnectionString("BloggingContext"));